mapfumo/mapfumo.github.io/about.md

 ## Welcome to my data science journal.

 For the past few years I have shown an increasing interest in Data Science.
-I have been teaching myself data science core concepts and from from such great sources as <a href="https://www.coursera.org/specialization/jhudatascience/1">Coursera data science specialisation</a> MOOC and <a href="https://www.edx.org/course/analytics-edge-mitx-15-071x-0">EDX</a> in
+I have been teaching myself data science core concepts and from such great sources as <a href="https://www.coursera.org/specialization/jhudatascience/1">Coursera data science specialisation</a> MOOC and <a href="https://www.edx.org/course/analytics-edge-mitx-15-071x-0">EDX</a> in